 — Ronald D. Moore

 In fictional military settings, the brass tend to be a bit unstable.
 Frequently they become so obsessed with their own pet projects that they endanger national security

 almost leads to wars breaking out between rival superpowers.
 They may be a Conspiracy Theorist

 with authority investigating the heroes, an Obstructive Bureaucrat

-making hell for the heroes, or they may be covering up for their own good.
+making hell for the heroes, or they may be covering up for their own wrongdoings.
+These are the ones most likely to send the heroes on a dubious mission.
 They could be a General Ripper

 obsessed with the enemy, or they could be cowards who fear public exposure of their own wrongdoings.